 Where;

 Price (natural log form of nominal total sale price, NZ$) - Various adjustments were trialled to determine the appropriate form for the dependant variable.
 Sale price was adjusted to June 1995 dollars by the Quotable Value Price Index for Palmerston North residential and also by the consumer price index.
-These adjustments were found to be inappropriate so dummy variables were constructed to represent year of sale (Sims, 2008).
+These adjustments were found to be inappropriate so dummy variables were constructed to represent year of sale (Sims et al., 2008).

 Land Area - The total land area expressed in square metres.